17 Best iPhone Apps for Identifying Plants

 Over 20,000 different plant species can be recognized by the plant identification app PlantNet.
 Identifying flowering plants, trees, grasses, conifers, ferns, vines, wild salads, and even cacti is possible with the help of the PlantNet app.
 It’s important to note that you can contribute to PlantNet’s crowdsourced database.

 With PlantNet, you can scan any plant to identify it, and the app returns results along with an accuracy metric.
-However, the results also include the plant’s common and botanical names to meet the needs of common users and botanists.

 2. iNaturalist